 soil that cannot absorb all of it.
 Surface runoff is a major component of

 the water cycle.
-It is the primary agent in soil erosion by water.
+It is the primary agent in soil erosion

 Harvesting Barrels (amazon)

 forms from layers of snow that accumulate